 Tree preservation is intended to not only foster tree survival during development, but also to promote maintenance of tree health and beauty into the future.
 Retained trees that are injured or damaged during construction or are insufficiently maintained afterward become a liability rather than an asset.
 How individual trees respond to disturbances will depend on the extent of excavation and grading, the care with which demolition is undertaken, and the construction methods employed.
-Coordinating any construction activity inside the Tree Protection Zone (TPZ) can minimize these impacts.
+Coordinating any construction activity inside the Tree Protection Zone (TPZ) and Critical Root Zone (CRZ) can minimize these impacts.
+A Tree Protection Zone (TPZ) is a larger area around a tree in which construction activities are limited and should be observed by an arborist and a Critical Root Zone (CRZ) is a smaller area directly next to tree stem where no major construction activities are permitted or must be directly supervised by a consulting arborist.